Limitations and restrictions of Assurance

 If you are using Cisco ISE to perform both policy and AAA functions, make sure that Catalyst Center and Cisco ISE are integrated.

-If you are using another product (not Cisco ISE) to perform AAA functions, make sure to do the following:
+If you are using another product (not Cisco ISE) to perform AAA functions, make sure to do these task:

 Register Catalyst Center with the AAA server, including defining the shared secret on both the AAA server and Catalyst Center.